 In this task type, the Test Examiner reads aloud a short fictional story that contains dialogue.
 A picture related to the story may be included.
-The student then answers three questions about the story.
+Students then answer three questions about the story.
 The answer choices may be pictures or text.